 I’m not the least bit ashamed to say that when a guest asks what they can bring, I start giving them assignments (usually appetizers or desserts).
 As a guest, I enjoy contributing to the meal, so I allow that same pleasure to my guests.

 When entertaining a large number of guests, it’s all about planning.
-Bill and I make our guest list and menu at least a month out, and try to send out our invitations via Evite two to three weeks in advance.
+Bill and I make our guest list and menu at least a month out, and try to send out our invitations via Evite at the same time.
 For some events, I even send out “save the date” emails as soon as I have my guest list complete.

 I make the grocery list early in the week, and shop for the recipe ingredients at Wegman’s (always Wegman’s for any sort of specialty meal) a day or two before the event.
 Bill is in charge of the wine, although we almost always have a current favorite dinner wine that I stock up on at Costco.
 Our current favorite is Chateau Ste Michelle Indian Wells Merlot at $13.89 per bottle, a very reasonable price for a great tasting wine.